Newly Discovered Microfossils Could Represent Earliest Forms Of Life On Earth

 — CNN Breaking News (@cnnbrk) March 1, 2017

-Study lead author Dominic Papineau, also from UCL, also discussed with CNN how the microorganisms share a lot of features with younger fossils of their type, and may have originated biologically, coming from “biological matter, including bones and teeth.”
+Study lead author Dominic Papineau, also from UCL, also discussed with CNN how the microorganisms share a lot of features with younger fossils of their type and may have originated biologically, coming from “biological matter, including bones and teeth.”

 “The microfossils we discovered have a range of traits that are similar to younger biological fossils.
 They have a twisted structure, a little bit like a corkscrew, and branching filaments.
 We don’t have the genetic information yet, but we believe they are non-oxidizing bacteria.”